ahillss/ReverseEngineeringNotes/README.md

 ### Executable start address

-Certain disassemblers may output the memory address next to the disassembled instructions, and some may incorrectly start at ```0x0```.
-Others like **objdump** should start at the correct address that is used at runtime.
+Certain disassemblers may output the memory address next to the disassembled instructions, and some may incorrectly start at ```0x0```, and others like **objdump** should start at the correct address that is used at runtime.

 For example X86 32-bit executables should start at ```0x8048000```.

-Also hex editors usually start at ```0x0```, so you may need to subtract for example ```0x8048000``` from an instructions address to find it in the hex editor.
+Also hex editors usually start at ```0x0```, so you may need to subtract for example ```0x8048000``` from an instruction's address to find it in the hex editor.

 ### Global variables